datatrove-edu/datatrove-edu.github.io/content/entries/japanese-cherry-blossoms-moving-average/index.md

 tags: ["Cherry blossoms", "Japan"]
 ---

-Data for full flowering date for cherry trees at Kyoto since 9th century.
-The 20 year moving average that a strong recent drop.
+Data since the 9th century of the full-flowering date of Kyoto's cherry trees.
+The 20-year moving average has dropped noticeably in recent years.

 <!--more-->